redcap3000/Strava.node.js/README.md

 If you don't have a **[redhat openshift](https://www.openshift.com)** account I highly recommmend you get one, they're free, and this repository is designed to run all nodes with very little configuration.

-Once you have your redhat openshift account, you can fill in your details in nodes.json, and make modifications to the package.json to specify the 'runtime' script (normally server.js).
-Each keyname inside of 'local' (associated with a URL) will be used to assemble as a url when deploying to openshift.

-In addition modification of the nodes.json file can allow you to specify ports to run the node scripts in your local environment quickly.
-Launch each script and begin using the api.
-Each script has detail instructions for use.

 ##**Testing**